sidhu177/presentation-aws-lambda/PITCHME.md

  - choose the language
  - choose a role

+The road to Lambda goes through IAM.
+Unless you have the proper roles and permissions, your function will not be able to connect to resources and execute

 +++

 Next is the Lambda console.
 Notice that you have an embedded code editor.